A. The supplies for this building project.

 b.
 The pattern of the tabernacle: This first representation of God’s dwelling place would be a tabernacle – a tent – and not a permanent structure.

 i.
-"The word 'tabernacle' (miskan) appears for the first time her of its 139 OT occurrences.
-It is from the word 'to dwell' (sakan) and is the place where God dwells among his people."
+“The word ‘tabernacle’ (miskan) appears for the first time here of its 139 OT occurrences.
+It is from the word ‘to dwell’ (sakan) and is the place where God dwells among his people.”
 (Kaiser)

 ii.
 “The Hebrews were meant to feel that the God of their fathers was a fellow-pilgrim, that where they pitched He pitched, that their enemies, difficulties, and long toilsome marches were His.”
 (Meyer)